DECLARATION OF PRINCIPLES

 Although our mission is limited to individual intervention and we do not lobby, we support any initiative or organization promoting the abolition of sex trafficking.

 Prostitution is the practice of sex in exchange for money, goods or services, mainly for reasons other than one's own sexual and emotional needs.
 In addition to street prostitution (the most visible form of prostitution), prostitution encompasses several types of sex-related activities: erotic massages, escorting, nude and erotic dancing, pornography, services of erotic phone lines and more recently, cybersex.
-From a clinical point of view, it is an attempt to cope with a "deficiency", a tension or an emotional, mental, physical or spiritual "discomfort" of an individual.
+From a clinical point of view, it is an attempt to cope with a deficiency, a tension or an emotional, mental, physical or even spiritual discomfort of an individual.
 The person seeks to calm tensions (internal-external) by becoming dependent on this habit of life that ultimately leads to exploitation; a state of losing one’s autonomy and freedom.
 For example: